alexmojaki/instant_api/README.md

     pip install 'instant-api[client]'

-Basic usage looks like the below.
+## Basic usage

 Just write some Python functions or methods and decorate them.
 Parameters and the return value need type annotations so that they can be converted to and from JSON for you.
 You can use dataclasses for complex values.

 ```python
 from dataclasses import dataclass